You are here:

 Science, technology, engineering and maths (STEM)

 The Armourers and Brasiers' Company provides grants to primary and secondary schools to promote science.
 Primary schools can apply for a £600 grant.
 Secondary schools can apply for a £1,000 grant.
-Grants are open from mid-February and mid-April.
-(Currently closed).
+Applications are open from 1 April 2020.

 The Waterloo Foundation supports schools in Wales helping to increase STEM skills.
-They award grants between £5,000 - £25,000.
+It awards grants between £5,000 and £25,000.
 There is no deadline.

 Royal Society of Chemistry funds small educational projects in schools.
 Themes for the projects are about enhancing the learning and teaching of chemistry through buying equipment and running chemistry clubs.
-They're encouraging projects that bring together schools, colleges and universities.
-The next deadline is 15 November (with 3 other deadlines throughout the year: 15 February, 15 May and 15 August).
+The society is encouraging projects that bring together schools, colleges and universities.
+The next deadline is 15 February (with 2 other deadlines throughout the year:15 May and 15 August).

 The Ironmongers’ Foundation supports initiatives that encourage talented young people to study science subjects at school and go on to pursue engineering-related further education or vocational training.
 There are 3 deadlines each year: 1 April, 1 August, and 1 December.

 State-funded secondary schools that teach Mandarin can apply to the Institute of Education's Mandarin Excellence Programme for funding to support developing the school into a centre of excellence for the teaching of Mandarin.
-Schools which participate receive at least £20,000 each year they recruit and keep pupils in the programme.
-Applications are now open for schools looking to join the programme from September 2019.
+Schools that participate receive at least £20,000 each year they recruit and keep pupils in the programme.
+Applications are now open for schools looking to join the programme from September 2020.

 Religious education (RE)

 The Jerusalem Trust supports the teaching of Christianity within RE by awarding grants of up to £600 to state-funded secondary schools.
-Applications are currently open.
+Applications are currently closed and will open again in the spring term.

 Music, heritage and crafts grants

 The Universal Music UK Sound Foundation award scheme supports schools to purchase musical instruments and equipment, and funds training opportunities for music teachers.
 Grants of up to £1,500 are available.
-Applications are currently closed, but will open again for March 2020.
+The deadline for application is 5 February 2020.

-The Royal Geographical Society (RGS) makes two £1,000 grants each year to secondary school geography teachers.
+The Royal Geographical Society makes two £1,000 grants each year to secondary school geography teachers.
 Teachers must be working with a university collaborator.
-Applications close 15 February 2020.
+Applications close on 15 February 2020.

 A number of grants are available to schools from Sport England.
 You can find these here.

-Magic Breakfast is delivering the government's National School Breakfast Programme (NSBP).
+Magic Breakfast is delivering the government's National School Breakfast Programme.
 If your school is in a disadvantaged area and meets the eligibility criteria, you can apply for support to start or improve your breakfast provision.
 Funding is available on a first come, first served basis.

-The breakfast club programme run by the Greggs Foundation is open to all primary schools in England and Wales which meet the following criteria (There is a waiting list for new clubs but there is no application deadline):
+The breakfast club programme run by the Greggs Foundation is open to all primary schools in England and Wales that meet the following criteria (there's a waiting list for new clubs but there's no application deadline):

 - The school can demonstrate a commitment to engaging parents or other volunteers